 Having a buildup of debris in your gutters also means that water pools – this is the perfect spot for mosquitoes to breed along with a range of other insects, larvae and nasties.
 If you don’t want to feel like you’re living in a swamp it’s ideal to ensure your gutters are clean.

 Anyone who’s seen footage of the Boxing Day Tsunami has a pretty good idea of the destructive power of water.
 Whilst your home hopefully won’t ever be expected to take on the full frontal water assault of a tsunami, water flooding out of your gutters can cause real damage and flooding to your yard and landscaping if it’s not dealt with.

-Chances are you will only notice this happening right in the middle of a downpour, and if it’s rain that lasts for days, you might find half your yard, plants, landscaping and even structural elements of fences, patios, etc have been washed away before you have a chance to do anything about it.
-By making sure your gutters are cleaned you ensure water drains safely away down stormwater drains, not your backyard.
+Chances are you will only notice this happening right in the middle of a downpour, and if it’s rain that lasts for days, you might find half your yard, plants, landscaping and even structural elements of fences, patios etc., have been washed away before you have a chance to do anything about it.
+By making sure your gutters are cleaned you ensure water drains safely away down stormwater drains, not into your backyard.

 If you’ve got garden beds close to your home or directly under your gutters, clogged gutters means those garden beds are getting an excess of water.
 Depending on where you live, this can be just as bad as not watering your plants.
 Anyone with a green thumb knows that plants can drown and if your gutters are constantly overflowing with water because they’re blocked or clogged, this is exactly what will happen.

 If you have a wooden framed house or a home that’s built predominately with wooden products, you will want to make doubly sure you’re not providing termites with the perfect home.
-Termites thrive in damp, warm areas and if your gutters are overflowing causing your internal beams or roof to be waterlogged or damp, this is like a five star resort for termites and they will quickly make themselves at home in your home.
+Termites thrive in damp, warm areas and if your gutters are overflowing causing your internal beams or roof to be waterlogged or damp, termites awill quickly make themselves at home in your home.
 That never ends well.